 The conference will officially start on the morning of Wednesday, August 2nd, and end at midday on Saturday, August 5th, 2023.
 Make sure to plan your travels and accommodation accordingly.
 For those arriving on the day before the conference, i.e., Tuesday, August 1st, you are invited to join a Get-Together-Event in the evening.

-The full program of the conference will be published here shortly.
+The full program of the conference you find here: ISMRC Program.

 KEYNOTE 1: Dr Stephanie Baker